amishkr22/Stock-Signal-Generation/README.md

 1. **Set up PostgreSQL Database:**
    - Install PostgreSQL on your machine if you haven't already.
-   - Create a new database named "Stock" using PostgreSQL command line or pgAdmin.
+   - Create a new database using PostgreSQL command line or pgAdmin.
    - Run the provided SQL script `create_tables.sql` to create the necessary tables for storing stock equities data.

 2. **Data Cleaning (Optional):**